 WELCOME

-I am a Ph.D. candidate in the Department of Sociology at University of Wisconsin – Madison and an incoming postdoctoral scholar at SUNY Buffalo.
-I am a political sociologist interested in social movements, political inequality, and political communication.
+I earned a Ph.D. in Sociology from the University of Wisconsin - Madison and am currently a Mellon Postdoctoral Fellow in Philosophy, Politics, and Economics at the University at Buffalo.
+I am a political sociologist with expertise in social movements, political inequality, and political communication.
 I employ a range of qualitative methods to address urgent concerns about the health of our democracy across multiple domains.
-I have published research in Politics & Society, RSF: The Russell Sage Foundation Journal of the Social Sciences, and The Forum.
+I have published or forthcoming research in Qualitative Sociology, Politics & Society, and RSF: The Russell Sage Foundation Journal of the Social Sciences.

-I explore a range of questions about contemporary democracy: What motivates people to participate in democracy?
-How do ordinary people experience democracy?
+I explore a range of questions about contemporary democracy: How do ordinary people experience democracy?
+How and why do they participate in democracy?
 What are threats to democracy and what can we do about them?
 My research has important implications in times of democratic crisis - when concerns of plummeting trust, declining participation, rampant inequality, and democratic backsliding abound – challenging us to rethink the structure of our political institutions in pursuit of a more just, democratic future.

-My dissertation is a multi-year ethnography of engaged citizenship in Wisconsin and has been generously supported by the Russell Sage Foundation.
+My research has been generously supported by the Russell Sage Foundation.
 My community-engaged scholarship has been supported through a Mellon Public Humanities Fellowship, the Morgridge Center, and the UW Madison Center for the Humanities.

 I am engaged in service to build a more collaborative community within academia.
-I am the co-founder of the Qualitative Methods Workshop and the graduate student coordinator for the Wisconsin Center for Ethnographic Research (WISCER).
-I am on the leadership committee for the Sociology Graduate Mentoring Committee.
+I am the co-founder of the Qualitative Methods Workshop at the Wisconsin Center for Ethnographic Research (WISCER) at UW Madison and was the lead organizer for the Chicago Ethnography Conference at UW Madison.
 I received the inaugural Sociology Graduate Student Service Award and a UW Madison Graduate Student Service Award for this work.